OleAndreasER/Endgame/README.md

 # endgame

-Currently work in progress, but it should be usable.
+Currently work in progress, but it is usable.

 This is a command line tool for logging training sessions and keeping track of progress for training programs of my training system.